azavea/azavea-branding-guide/communication/04-products.md

 ![Temperate logo](../images/logo-temperate.png "Temperate")
 ## Temperate
-Azavea's app for city-based climate change adaptation planners.
+Temperate is a guided app for city-based climate change adaptation planners.
 Always capitalize the first letter of "Temperate".
 [Go to website](https://www.temperate.io/)

 ![OpenTreeMap logo](../images/logo-opentreemap.png "OpenTreeMap")
 ## OpenTreeMap
-Map ecosystem resources like rain barrels, rain gardens, or bioswales, and specify the custom attributes or stewardship activities you want to track.
+Open source collaborative urban ecosystem tools for tree inventory, community engagement, ecosystem services calculations, and urban forestry analysis.
 Future development on OpenTreeMap has been suspended.
 When writing the name, it should always be in upper camel case.
 [Go to website](https://www.opentreemap.org/)